John Daley (cricketer)

 John Valiant Daley (1 February 1906 – 14 June 1986), was an English first-class cricketer and a greyhound trainer.

 Personal life

-He was born in Beccles; died in Margate.
+Daley was born in Beccles; died in Margate.

 Cricket career

-He played for Surrey County Cricket Club from 1936 until 1938.
+Daley played for Surrey County Cricket Club from 1936 until 1938.

 Greyhound racing

-He trained a greyhound called Good Worker that won the 1948 Laurels, Silver Salver and Wimbledon Two-Year Old Produce Stakes.
+Daley trained a greyhound called Good Worker that won the 1948 Laurels, Silver Salver and Wimbledon Two-Year Old Produce Stakes.
 The following year the same greyhound won the Champion Stakes.

 He was attached as a trainer to Ramsgate Stadium at the time but in 1949 he relinquished his licence to become a cricket coach.